jamesjonesmath/canvancement/quizzes/quizwiz/README.md

 * Each method has a button with the count of the number of items that would be affected by running that process.
 * Buttons are disabled after running, but left visible on the screen so you can see how many questions were affected.

-## Installation
-What you are installing is a configuration file that will load the QuizWiz engine that actually does the work.
-This allows you to keep your configuration file when updates are made to the system.

-There are some existing configuration files for you to choose from that have certain common features already enabled.
-These will remain fairly stable and rarely change.
-There is also a generic configuration file that you can completely customize, but it might change when new features are added.

-1. Install a browser add-on: [Greasemonkey](https://addons.mozilla.org/en-us/firefox/addon/greasemonkey/) for Firefox or [Tampermonkey](http://tampermonkey.net/) for Chrome/Safari.
-2. Choose one of the [QuizWiz Installation Scripts](install/)

-For most people, those two steps are all that should be needed.
-If you wish to change the settings or your Canvas instance uses a custom domain, then you will need to edit the user script.

 # References
 This script was developed by James Jones and Avi Naiman following some discussion in the Canvas Community.
 The original intent was to have a system that would speed up the process of manually grading mathematics homework by reducing the number of clicks needed in Speedgrader.
 From there, it grew to include some other requests that had been made in the Community.